testit-tms/api-client-golang/docs/ApiV2TestRunsSearchPostRequest.md

 `func (o *ApiV2TestRunsSearchPostRequest) UnsetStates()`

 UnsetStates ensures that no value is present for States, not even an explicit nil
+### GetCreatedDate

+`func (o *ApiV2TestRunsSearchPostRequest) GetCreatedDate() TestRunFilterModelCreatedDate`

+GetCreatedDate returns the CreatedDate field if non-nil, zero value otherwise.

+### GetCreatedDateOk

+`func (o *ApiV2TestRunsSearchPostRequest) GetCreatedDateOk() (*TestRunFilterModelCreatedDate, bool)`

+GetCreatedDateOk returns a tuple with the CreatedDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCreatedDate

+`func (o *ApiV2TestRunsSearchPostRequest) SetCreatedDate(v TestRunFilterModelCreatedDate)`

+SetCreatedDate sets CreatedDate field to given value.

+### HasCreatedDate

+`func (o *ApiV2TestRunsSearchPostRequest) HasCreatedDate() bool`

+HasCreatedDate returns a boolean if a field has been set.

+### SetCreatedDateNil

+`func (o *ApiV2TestRunsSearchPostRequest) SetCreatedDateNil(b bool)`

+ SetCreatedDateNil sets the value for CreatedDate to be an explicit nil

+### UnsetCreatedDate
+`func (o *ApiV2TestRunsSearchPostRequest) UnsetCreatedDate()`

+UnsetCreatedDate ensures that no value is present for CreatedDate, not even an explicit nil
 ### GetStartedDate

 `func (o *ApiV2TestRunsSearchPostRequest) GetStartedDate() TestRunFilterModelStartedDate`